milankinen/cuic/doc/interactions.md

 into account when implementing your functions and assertions: use `cuic.core/wait` to eliminate the issues with asynchrony when you're expecting something to be found.
-Read functions do not perform any mutations to the DOM so its  safe to call them multiple times.
-However, pay attention that the referenced DOM node does not get removed from the DOM; in such case `cuic` will throw an exception.
+Read functions do not perform any mutations to the DOM making them safe to call multiple times.
+However, pay attention that the target element does not get removed from the DOM; in such case `cuic` will throw an exception.

 To see the complete list of read functions, see `cuic.core` reference from the [API docs](https://cljdoc.org/d/cuic/cuic).